In one month this platform serves 6 billion video views. That’s one really big reason to learn how to get noticed on Youtube.

 - Brand your channel

-- Ready to build an audience on Youtube?
+- Learned how to get noticed on Youtube?

 Build a community around your channel